 The programme values the New Zealand Teachers Council - Our Code, Our Standards.
 This helps define, inspire and guide the presenter with the KIDS IN SPACE programme.

-A fun and interactive science programme with an adaptable presenter right in your classroom.
+A fun and interactive science programme with an adaptable educator right in your classroom.

-A full day with one classroom includes three different craft activities pitched to the ages of the students.
+A full day with one classroom includes three different STEM activities pitched to the ages of the students.